Lightning-Universe/Training-Studio_app/docs/source/workflows/show_or_download_artifacts.rst

    lightning download artefacts --help

-Here is the output of such command above:
+Here is the output of the command:

 .. code-block::